eshanks16/katacoda-scenarios-1/troubleshooting-services/step2.md

 `kubectl run curl --generator=run-pod/v1 --image=radial/busyboxplus:curl -n prodapps -i --tty`{{execute}}

-Once the pod has started, you will have an shell from within this curl container to run tests.
+Once the pod has started, you will have a shell from within this curl container to run tests.

 Once you've gotten a terminal session, run the curl command to test connectivity